Enrikerf/api_node_sql/README.md

 # api_node_sql

-Api rest with node and sql
+API REST with Node js and mysql

+Oauth2 with Stormpath